-This is a port to get in touch with nature.
 Icy Strait Point is famous for its untouched landscapes, humpback whales, and brown bears.
 It’s a port for whale watching, hiking, or discovering the culture of the native Tlingit people.

 Juneau, the capital of Alaska offers a treasure trove of unique activities for visitors.
 While a walk on Mendenhall Glacier is popular, it’s not the only thing to do.
 Ranging from nature to adventure, the key highlights include wildlife viewing (bears, whales, waterfalls), adventure sport (kayaking, rafting, zip-lining), dog sledding, glacier walks, panning for gold, and more.

 And if all that isn’t enough to keep you busy, Juneau is well known for its culinary options, breweries, and music scene.
 Just remember not to miss the ship from this port.
-Check out Juneau Whale Watching and Other Juneau Shore Excursions for more to do in this city.
+Check out Juneau whale watching and other Juneau shore excursions for more to do in this city.

-A former gold rush town from 1896, it is the White Pass Railroad that tops most cruise passengers’ must do list.
+A former gold rush town from 1896, it is the White Pass Railroad that tops most cruise passengers’ must-do list.
 This replica gold rush era train follows the scenic route once walked by the gold miners.
 We, however, opted to spend our day hiking, eating, and strolling along the boardwalk edged with replica gold rush era buildings.
 We discovered many free things to do in Skagway.

 Our Alaska cruise itinerary didn’t include Sitka, a town known for its intermixing of native Alaskans and Russian immigrants.
 A visit to the Alaska Raptor Center (an open bird habitat and eagle flight center) is high on most visitor’s lists.
 Like everywhere we visited, the port is surrounded by rugged beauty.

 Nicknamed ‘Rain City’ for a reason, Ketchikan should be visited with a raincoat.
 It is the rainiest city in Alaska.
 Not surprisingly, the city is surrounded by a lush wilderness.
-While kayaking, fishing, and zip lining are popular activities, the key destinations are Tongass National Forest, Misty Fjord, or the town itself, which seems made for walking.
+While kayaking, fishing, and zip-lining are popular activities, the key destinations are Tongass National Forest, Misty Fjord, or the town itself, which seems made for walking.

 Vancouver or Seattle

 If you embarked on your Alaska inside passage cruise in Anchorage, you will most likely disembark in Vancouver or Seattle.
-It is rare that Alaska Cruises will sail without a Canadian port.
-In fact, only US flagged ships can dock solely at US ports.
+It is rare that Alaska cruises will sail without a Canadian port.
+In fact, only US-flagged ships can dock solely at US ports.

-Although quite different from each other, we love both of these cities.
+Although quite different from each other, we love both of these destinations.
 While both cosmopolitan cities, we find ourselves attracted to Vancouver for nature, and to Seattle for the city life, especially the famous Pikes Place Market.

-More Alaska cruise tips
+A few more Alaska cruise tips

 - If you are making your own way to Whittier, be aware of the one-direction-at-a-time Whittier Tunnel schedule.